FC Kariya: History

 The club was founded in 1949 as Nippon Denso Soccer Club.
 They mainly played in the Tōkai Regional League; Kariya was already represented in the Japan Soccer League by the club belonging to Toyota Industries (not to be confused with nearby Toyota Motors, which is the club that became Nagoya Grampus).

 Nippon Denso were finally promoted to the Japan Football League in 1996.
 They played their first JFL season under new name DENSO Soccer Club because of the change of their owner's name.

 DENSO relinquished the ownership at the end of the 2005 season and non-profit organisation Kaeru Sports Club took over.
 Their name F.C.
 Kariya was chosen from entries from the public.
 Despite this change of ownership, F.C.
 Kariya did not show much ambition for J. League status in subsequent campaigns and finished in 17th place on the 2009 season of the Japan Football League, being relegated back to the Tokai Regional League after losing a promotion/relegation series to the more ambitious Zweigen Kanazawa.

 In 2015, Kariya became champions of the Tōkai Adult Soccer League and participated in the 2015 Regional League promotion play-offs, reaching the Top 4, but not the promotion back to JFL.
 They also featured three times in the Emperor's Cup, reaching 2nd round both in 2007 and in 2012.

-In 2020 season, the Tōkai Adult Soccer League was held in an irregular knock-out format due to the covid-19 pandemic.
-Lead by a new manager Koji Kadota, FC Kariya won the tournament to qualify for the Regional Champions League, and finished on it as runners-up, resulting in their return to the Japan Football League comeback for the 2021 season, after 11 seasons of unsuccessful promotion attempts.
+In 2020 season, the Tōkai Adult Soccer League was held in an irregular knock-out format due to the COVID-19 pandemic.
+Led by a new manager Koji Kadota, FC Kariya won the tournament to qualify for the Regional Champions League, and finished on it as runners-up, resulting in their return to the Japan Football League comeback for the 2021 season, after 11 seasons of unsuccessful promotion attempts.

 On the same season, they were relegated back to the Tōkai Adult Soccer League.
 On 2022, they already won the tournament, pushing themselves to another promotion race with other 11 teams highly ranked either at their Regional Leagues or at the 2022 Shakaijin Cup, at the 2022 Regional Champions League.
 On the first group stage round, FC Kariya did well, with a 3-match unbeaten streak to secure a place in the Final Round.
 The top 2 of the 4 teams at the group would qualify to the JFL.
 In the 2nd of the 3 matches to be played at it, FC Kariya lost their promotion hopes for the season, as they lost their first two matches and couldn't overcome a 4-point gap within just a game left.